SearchWP Blog

 Here are just some other useful things you can do with SearchWP:

-• Custom fields indexing: Lots of WordPress plugins use custom fields to store your data.
+• Custom Fields Indexing: Lots of WordPress plugins use custom fields to store your data.
 But, the native WordPress search engine doesn’t consider them while searching.
-SearchWP allows you to make custom fields on your site searchable.
+SearchWP allows you to make custom fields searchable on your site.

 Let’s see how you can use SearchWP to add a search bar with a shortcode in minutes.